 - Complete a purchase

-The call to action (CTA) is how we get customers to fulfil these goals.
+The call to action (CTA) is how we get customers to fulfill these goals.
 When the goal has been fulfilled, you have a conversion.
-Your CTA could look like a button that says “call now” or it could be a newsletter pop up.
+Your CTA could look like a button that says “call now” or it could be a newsletter pop-up.
 Before you work on your user flows, make sure you understand what the final action should be.

 Three User Flow Examples

-In the first user flow, the customer finds your business’s website in a search on Google, from this search they arrive on the homepage.
-Your website has a bold design with compelling information in the top of the page, including your strapline.
+In the first user flow, the customer finds your business’s website in a search on Google, and from this search, they arrive on the homepage.
+Your website has a bold design with compelling information at the top of the page, including your strapline.
 They click the CTA button to learn more.
-This directs them to your about and services page where they are able to schedule a consultation.
+This directs them to your About and Services page where they are able to schedule a consultation.

 Getting The Design Right